containerbuildsystem/osbs-box/cachito-api/etc/pki/cachito/README.txt

-This directory will be populated by openshift during build.
+This directory will be populated by OpenShift during build.